What Is a Runner's Knee?

 - Strength training: Having stronger quadriceps and other surrounding muscles around the knee can help stabilize the joint and avoid PFPS.

-- Cross-training: Changing up the kind of exercise one does can help lower the risk of overuse injuries brought on by repeatedly performing the same motions.
+- Cross-training: Changing the type of exercise one does can help reduce the risk of overuse injuries caused by repeatedly performing the same motions.

-- Rest and recuperation: Allowing the body to rest and heal in between exercise sessions lowers the chance of acquiring PFPS and prevents overuse injuries.
+- Rest and recuperation: Allowing the body to rest and heal between exercise sessions reduces the risk of developing PFPS and prevents overuse injuries.

-- Steady increase in activity: Increasing the volume, duration, and intensity of physical exercise gradually can help the body adjust to the demands made on it and guard against overuse issues.
+- A steady increase in activity: Gradually increasing the volume, duration, and intensity of physical exercise can help the body adjust to the demands made on it and guard against overuse issues.

 fivalifitness.com